 2013 Procedure Details

-Dr. Vincent Bird specializes in urology (urinary tract disease) and practices in Gainesville, FL.
-Dr. Bird's areas of expertise include the following: laparoscopic radical nephrectomy, cancer, and kidney stones.
-His hospital/clinic affiliations include the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.
-His education and training includes medical school at Stony Brook University Medical Center, School of Medicine and SUNY Upstate Medical University and residency at a hospital affiliated with the University of Miami.
+Dr. Vincent Bird's specialty is urology (urinary tract disease).
+His areas of expertise include the following: laparoscopic radical nephrectomy, cancer, and kidney stones.
+Dr. Bird's hospital/clinic affiliations include the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.
+He studied medicine at Stony Brook University Medical Center, School of Medicine and SUNY Upstate Medical University.
+He trained at a hospital affiliated with the University of Miami for residency.
 Patients gave him an average rating of 2.5 stars out of 5.
-Dr. Bird is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-He has received the following distinctions: Urology Teacher Lifetime Achievement Award; the University of Miami Department of Urology; and Castle Connolly America's Top Doctors.
+Dr. Bird accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Awards and/or distinctions Dr. Bird has received include Urology Teacher Lifetime Achievement Award; the University of Miami Department of Urology; and Castle Connolly America's Top Doctors.